ivansglazunov/nextjs-hasura-auth/README.md

 - `schema` - Generate GraphQL schema from Hasura
 - `events` - Synchronize Hasura event triggers with local definitions
   - Option: `--init` - Create default event trigger definitions
+  - Option: `--clean` - Remove security headers from event definitions (they will be added automatically during sync)

 The CLI automatically loads environment variables from the `.env` file in your project root.
 This ensures that commands like `npx hasyx events` have access to your Hasura URL, admin secret, and other configuration.